top of page

 Loons on the Lake

-In the Summers of 2022 and 2023 West Harbor Pond became the pond of choice for a loon couple to bear and raise its chick!
+In the Summers of 2022 through 2024 West Harbor Pond became the pond of choice for a loon couple to bear and raise its chick!
 Please visit the WHPWA website News Page to learn more and to see photos of the 2022 happy family.

 WHPWA and the Lakes Stewards of Maine